MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/delete-collection.md

 above:

-- Connection:      Specifies the name of the connection to the Configuration Manager server
+- Connection: Specifies the name of the connection to the Configuration Manager server.
 - Collection ID: Provides the Collection ID value for the collection targeted for this activity (in case the collection name was specified for the input property).

 ## To configure the delete collection activity